dodokpeter/BoringStuff/README.md

 # BoringStuff
 My **python** scripts to ease my life.

 ## Set up
 ### Configuration
 Copy file BoringStuff.ini from root of the project to the user HOME directory.

 ### Python
 Python should be installed and configured.
+I prefer to use Anaconda for Python setup.

 ### Running Scripts from Command Line.